alif-faishol/tmux-song-info/README.md

 Bugs
 -----------
-Can't quit the first priority music player.
+Can't quit music player that's currently sending music info, IF the music player need more time than 1,8-ish sec to quit.
+Quit it twice may do.

 Instalation
 -----------